International Health Regulations (2005)

-The IHR (2005) are a legally-binding global framework for preventing, protecting against, controlling and providing a public health response to the international spread of disease while avoiding unnecessary interference with international traffic and trade.
+The IHR (2005) aim to prevent, protect against, control and respond to the international spread of disease while avoiding unnecessary interference with international traffic and trade.
+The IHR (2005) are also designed to reduce the risk of disease spread at international airports, ports and ground crossings.